SophieS9/durban_2018/README.md

 This repository is a direct copy from Guy Leonard's Evomics 2017 repository (https://github.com/guyleonard/evomics_2017) and all credit for everything here should be given to him.
 I have modified the scripts for my own use with this AMI.
 Please refer to his repo for more details of the base AMI and what the ansible scripts are doing...

-Install notes for additional software added for Durban 2018 can be found in : FILE TO COME...
+Install notes for additional software added for Durban 2018 can be found in [install_notes.md](./install_notes.md)

 # Base Image
 TO UPDATE